 Figure 5.7 shows the distribution of the consultant workforce by medical discipline.
 Medicine is the largest discipline with 896 consultants employed while emergency medicine has 127 consultants employed.
 Anaesthesiology and Intensive Care Medicine (ICM) are combined in the figure due to the degree of crossover between the two disciplines.
 There are 34 consultants in intensive care medicine.
 In addition, there are a further 38 consultant anaesthetists with a special interest in intensive care medicine.
-A recent review of staffing levels in Intensive Care Medicine reported an addition 87 consultant anaesthetists with rostered commitment to intensive care medicine (NDTP, 2020).
+A recent review of staffing levels in Intensive Care Medicine (NDTP, 2020).